Luxembourg entry visa for third-country nationals

 The application procedure for the authorisation to stay depends on the planned activity:

-Within 90 days following receipt of the temporary authorisation to stay, the applicant must submit, in person, a long stay visa application (D) (Pdf, 155 Kb) in 2 copies to the Luxembourg diplomatic or consular mission in their country of residence or, failing that, to the embassy or consulate of the country in the Schengen area which represents Luxembourg for the issuance of long-stay visas (only the Belgian embassy or consulate).
+Within 90 days following receipt of the temporary authorisation to stay, the applicant must submit, in person, a long stay visa application (D) in 2 copies to the Luxembourg diplomatic or consular mission in their country of residence or, failing that, to the embassy or consulate of the country in the Schengen area which represents Luxembourg for the issuance of a long-stay visa (Belgian embassy or consulate only).

 The application must be accompanied by the following documents: